DarrelASandbox/playground-security/README.md

 ## Software and Data Integrity Failures

 - <b>What is it?</b>
-  - E.g. an application that relies on updates from a trusted exernal source, however the update mechanism is compromised
+  - E.g. an application that relies on updates from a trusted external source, however the update mechanism is compromised
 - <b>What is the impact?</b>
-  - Supply chain attack; data exfiltration, ransomwawre, etc
+  - Supply chain attack; data exfiltration, ransomware, etc
 - <b>How to prevent?</b>
   - Verify input (in this case software updates with digital signatures)
   - Continuously check for vulnerabilities in dependencies